maymay-wa/BrainResearch/README.md

 - dara is expected to be stored in the Data folder in the src folder
 - Further project documentation is found in the docs folder and have been copied to the src folder for convenience
 - tests has tests for the main functions using the pytest module
+- diagram.py is what makes the project structure image

 ## **Instructions**